rbuchberger/robert-buchberger.com/_posts/2018-09-19-aviation-and-programming.md

 ---
 title: Aviation and Programming
-summary: "Two different worlds with surprising similarities"
+summary:
+  I've been working on airplanes for nearly ten years now, and programming in earnest for the past year.
+These two industries, though obviously entirely different, have a few things to learn from each other.
 image:
   url: https://photos.smugmug.com/Fly/Sentry-Aloha-2016/i-p5jP4Bd/0/b9111b61/XL/RAB_20160819_0148-XL.jpg
   alt: C-130s on the Runway
   caption: "View from my office"

 ---

-I've been working on airplanes for nearly ten years now, and programming in earnest for the past year.
-These two industries, though obviously entirely different, have a few things to learn from each other.

 ## My background as a mechanic